serverpod/cli_tools/CONTRIBUTING.md

 ## Contributing code

-Pull request are very much welcome.
+Pull requests are very much welcome.
 If you are working on something more significant than just a smaller bug fix, please declare your interest on an issue first.
 This way we can discuss the changes to ensure that they align with the project's goals and prevent duplicated work.

 ### Code style